 the proposal is rejected in its present form, but may be revised and resubmitted at a later date; another proposal hearing will be held

 When the members of the committee are satisfied with a proposal, they will sign a ballot that approves the proposal, and this ballot will be filed in the Department Office.
 All members of the committee must sign the ballot before the proposal can be considered accepted.

-If the student and all committee members agree, members of the University community may be invited to the proposal hearing (updated: 1/23/2008).
+If the student and all committee members agree, members of the University community may be invited to the proposal hearing.

 Timeline for Dissertation Submission

-March 31 is the last date a student can have an oral defense in order to be considered for May graduation.
-Students must submit their dissertation revisions and edits to their Dissertation Chair by April 1.
-The final dissertation, successfully incorporating the revisions of the committee members and Chair, and the signed ballots must be submitted to the Graduate Student Services Office by April 1 (updated: 1/15/2013).
+March 31 (or April 1) is the last date a student can have an oral defense in order to be considered for May graduation.
+Students must submit their dissertation revisions and edits to their Dissertation Chair by the given deadline.
+The final dissertation, successfully incorporating the revisions of the committee members and Chair, and the signed ballots must be submitted to the Graduate Student Services Office by given deadline.
+Only the Associate Dean of Graduate Student Service can aprove a later deadline than the university deadline (updated: 1/1/2016).